 - How much risk you are willing to take with your retirement savings.

 - Whether the amounts you set aside are before or after-tax (i.e., in health savings accounts [HSAs], traditional or Roth IRAs and 401(k)s).

 - Whether any of your employers provide you with a defined benefit pension plan.

 - How much you’ll get from Social Security.

-- Inflation rates between now and the time you die.
+- Expected inflation rates between now and the time you die.

 - Tax rates on any non-Roth savings when you retire.